AamnaAlketib/Memory-game/README.md

 # Memory Game Project
 This is a version of memory game (could be better) written in Javascript
+The main code is provided by Udacity
 ## Instructions
     pick two cards they will be flipped if they match they stay flipped